 In particular, the type of use the floor will get will also determine the degree of profile required.
-Having the proper profile will ensure that the surface will accept the application of polymer-based products and allow the polymer flooring to mechanically bond to the concrete.
+Having the proper profile will ensure that the surface will accept the application of polymer-based products and allow the polymer flooring to mechanically bond to the concrete floor system.

 How do you know whether you have the correct surface profile?

-The ICRI Technical Guideline No. 03732 CSP numbers range from CSP 1 (nearly flat) through CSP 10 (very rough) and correspond to the method used in the preparation of the surface, for optimal bonding of your new concrete floor coating
+The ICRI Technical Guideline No. 03732 CSP numbers range from CSP 1 (nearly flat) through CSP 10 (very rough) and correspond to the method used in the preparation of the surface, for optimal bonding of your new concrete epoxy floor.

 To achieve each grade progressively, more aggressive methods and equipment are used to produce more rough and textured profiles for applying one or more layers of the sealer, coating, or polymer overlay systems.

 To accurately replicate each grade, The International Concrete Repair Institute (ICRI) designates the CSP’s and produces a set of 10 pictorial and physical samples.
 These samples are used to evaluate whether the surface profile is in accordance with the project specifications.